+Formatted: Indent: Left: 0", First line: 0.75", Tabs: 0.75", Left or her business duties, consistent, however, with the provisions of paragraph 10;

+Deleted: 10 Deleted: opposing

+Deleted: an Opposing

+Japan Counsel and Japan Experts/Consultants, subject to the provisions and limitations set forth herein; and

+(i) Any individual specifically retained for the preparation and dissemination of class notices and/or the administration and/or settlement of class plaintiffs' claims.

-- 7. Any person under the Control of a Party Đdisclosing Confidential Discovery Material who is shown or given access to Confidential Discovery Material will execute or agree to the terms of the "Acknowledgement of Protective Order" set forth and attached hereto.
-The Acknowledgements will not be exchanged, but will be maintained by the Party that disclosed the Confidential Discovery Material and made available to Third Parties within thirty (30) days of the conclusion of the AMD Litigation, the Japan Litigation, the Class Litigation, and/or the California Class Litigation, whichever comes later, and before that date within ten (10) days to the Producing Party or Court upon request. - 8.
-Any attorney (including In-House Litigation Counsel) for any Party or Class Party who receives any technical document designated Confidential Discovery Material produced by a Party other than his or her client shall not participate in the preparation or prosecution of any patent application or patent license relating to microprocessors or chipsets from the time of receipt of such information through and including one (1) year following the conclusion of the AMD Litigation, the Japan Litigation, the Class Litigation, or the California Class Litigation, whichever occurs later. - 9.
-Confidential Discovery Material must be stored and maintained by a Receiving Party at a location and in a secure manner that ensures that access is limited to the persons authorized under this Order.
+7. Any person under the Control of a Party Disclosing Confidential Discovery Material who is shown or given access to Confidential Discovery Material will execute or agree to the terms of the "Acknowledgement of Protective Order" set forth and attached hereto.
+The Acknowledgements will not be exchanged, but will be maintained and made available to the Court upon the Court's request.

+8. Any attorney (including In-House Litigation Counsel) for any Party or Class Party who receives any technical document designated Confidential Discovery Material by a Producing Party other than his or her client shall not participate in the preparation or prosecution of any patent application or patent license relating to any aspect of microprocessors, chipsets, PCs, operating systems, software or servers discussed in any such technical document, from the time of receipt of such information through and including one (1) year following the conclusion of the AMD Litigation, the Japan Litigation, the Class Litigation, or the California Class Litigation, whichever occurs later.

+9. Confidential Discovery Material must be stored and maintained by a Receiving Party at a location and in a secure manner that ensures that access is limited to the persons authorized under this Order.
 In no event shall Confidential Discovery Material be stored at any business premises of the Receiving Party, or be made accessible electronically to employees of the Receiving Party, except that In-House Litigation Counsel may view, but not store, Confidential Discovery Material at his or her normal workplace by electronically and remotely accessing a Receiving Party's electronic document repository.
+In-House Litigation Counsel

+RLF1-3007754-1 RLF1-3019965-1 Deleted: produced

+Deleted: and

+Deleted:

+Deleted: or

-In-House Litigation Counsel must implement and document reasonable precautions to prevent unauthorized persons from accessing or otherwise viewing Confidential Discovery Material.
+must implement and document reasonable precautions to prevent unauthorized persons from accessing or otherwise viewing Confidential Discovery Material.